peschelgroup/LivestockCV/docs/source/Typical SAT Math Problem.rst

 Machine learning however, is taking the answers and data, to give us the rules.

-Please read my blog post(?) on "Machine Learning for Animal Scientists"

-Here is a typical SAT math problem I remember encountering frequently.
-X = -1, 0, 1, 2, 3, 4
-Y = -11, -1, 9, 19, 29, 39

-Find the formula (f(x) = ____) that satisfies the above.

 It doesn't matter what the answer is (Y = 10x - 1) but moreso, how you would have came up with the answer.